dimok789/libiosuhax/README.md

 ```
 make install
 ```
+Note:
+You might have to build the latest wut from source if you use the prebuild devkitpro packages until it has a new release.
+It won't work with wut versions like wut 1.0.0-beta12 and older.

 ## Use this lib in Dockerfiles.
 A prebuilt version of this lib can found on dockerhub.
 To use it for your projects, add this to your Dockerfile.